ACaracalCat/chatgpt/README.md

 1. Enter the TXT files and copy the text
     - Make sure you copy EVERYTHING from the file
 2. Paste the text into the message box in a brand new ChatGPT conversation and send the message
-3. ChatGPT should respond with exactly "Modification enabled".
+3. ChatGPT should respond with exactly "Modification activated.".
 4. ChatGPT is now modified!

 # To-do